xjjy88888/3D_reconstruction-3D_visualization/README.md

   "layout": "4panel"
 }
 ```
    Demo3: FAFB: A Complete Electron Microscopy Volume of the Brain of Adult Drosophila melanogaster
-This dataset was copied from https://www.temca2data.org/, and is made available under the CC-BY-NC 4.0 International License.
-The surface meshes were copied from https://jefferis.github.io/elmr/reference/FAFB.surf.html.

 ```
 {
   "layers": [